This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Parallel production #

 Can organic and conventional sprouts be produced in parallel in the same facility if grown in visually distinguishable containers?
-(211) – 3 May 2022
+(211)

 Section 7.4 of the Standard does not contain or reference any restrictions related to parallel production; therefore, organic and conventional sprouts could be produced in the same facility.
-As per 4.4.3, an identification system to distinguish organic and non-organic sprouts is required, which may include visually distinguishable containers and other methods.
+As per Clause 4.4.5, an identification system to distinguish organic and non-organic sprouts is required, which may include visually distinguishable containers and other methods.

 Sprouts or shoots #